 "AGRO IN 2001"

-The Court concludes that EU law does not preclude national legislation which provides that a court may order the confiscation of illegally obtained assets following proceedings which are not subject either to a finding of a criminal offence or, a fortiori, the conviction of the persons accused of committing such an offence.
+Consequently, the Court concludes that the FD 2005/212 must be interpreted as not precluding a Member State’s law which provides that the confiscation of illegally acquired proceeds is issued by a national court at the end of a procedure which is not subject either to the finding of a criminal offence or, a fortiori, to the conviction of the alleged perpetrators of such an offence.

 Case Number C-234/18

 Name of the parties "AGRO IN 2001" - Komisia za protivodeystvie na koruptsiyata i za otnemane na nezakonno pridobitoto imushtestvo v BP et al.

 Court Court of Justice of the European Union (CJEU)